NREL/WaterTAP3/watertap3/docs/source/watertap3.rst

     * Water recovery: the percentage of water recovered for a beneficial use
     * Constituent removal: the percentage of constituent mass removed from the source water
 |
-Other outputs in development inclue:
+Other outputs in development include:

-    * Extent of alternative water and energy resouces
+    * Extent of alternative water and energy resources
     * Life-cycle assessment of environmental impacts (e.g. greenhouse gas emissions, total water intensity)
     * System resiliency and security